forsyde/forsyde-shell/README.md

     ./forsyde-shell

-which starts in the working directory `workspace`.
-The welcome screen contains enough information to get started, as well as the two commands:
+which starts in the working directory `workspace` (if created).
+The welcome screen contains enough information to get started, as well as the two key commands:

     list-commands    # lists built-in or useful commands help-<command>   # prints the usage manual for <command>